Loading...

 Add Healthy Fats

-Drink water before and during your meal to aid digestion and moderate blood sugar levels.
+Drink plenty of water before and during your meal to help with digestion and stabilize blood sugar levels.

 healthspan-mbl